xayvong/AvaloniaMusicStoreFSharp/README.md

 To load the covers in my album model, I set a public member with LoadCoverBitmapAsync() and set my logic.

 ![image](https://github.com/xayvong/AvaloniaMusicStoreFSharp/assets/89797311/12650e63-810a-4d75-836f-085794a4a1a4)
+>This part differs from the tutorial since I'm saving it to bmpCachePath instead of cachePath.
+You'll see why later.

 And in my AlbumViewModel, we set the logic to load our covers.